rijuvenator/DisplacedDimuons/Analysis/README.md

     * `--signalpoint`: if `--name` is `HTo2XTo4Mu`, then use the signal point parameters for various purposes; defaults to `125 20 13`
     * `--splitting`: two numbers controlling splitting: the first is how many events per file, the second is what _job_ number this is (so that the _Analyzer_ knows which subset of the tree to run over)
     * `--test`: as in the _Tupler_, runs over 1000 events (or a provided `MAX_EVENTS`) and creates `test.root` instead
   * **Plotter.py** is my general-purpose plot making and styling library, with plots based on standard TDR style and with a large number of useful functions and classes that I've found useful when creating and managing plots.
-See the _Plotter_ documentation for full documentation.
+See the _Plotter_ documentation ([PlotterDoc](python/PlotterDoc.md) in `python/`) for full details.
   * **Primitives.py** is my starting point for creating Python objects from flat nTuples.
 The basic idea is that it's much easier to write code like

 ```python